Message from the Co-Directors

 The job of a senior manager is not only about adapting to the world or to external conditions.
 It is also about creating a world – creating certain reality for your customers, your team members and your other stakeholders.

-When we say “EMBA for the Open World,” we are chiefly thinking about that part of the world that you can open and positively impact.
+When we say the “EMBA for the Open World,” we are chiefly thinking about the world that you can open and positively impact.